HariSekhon/Knowledge-Base/jenkins.md

 #### External Scripts

-Don't use external shell scripts or similar as they have to be in the source repo, not the shared library library repo, so you can't actually share such external scripts among different builds in different repos without checking them out from another git repo as a separate step in the `Jenkinsfile` pipeline because otherwise the script won't be found.
+Don't use external shell scripts or similar as they have to be in the source repo, not the shared library repo, so you can't actually share such external scripts among different builds in different repos without checking them out from another git repo as a separate step in the `Jenkinsfile` pipeline because otherwise the script won't be found.